Electrogravitational

 gravitational attraction of masses.
 This implies the same form of laws in the

-as the similarity of Maxwell's equations and the equations of the gravitational
+of Maxwell's equations and equations of gravitational field in Lorentz-invariant theory of gravitation.
+[12]

 The interaction picture is shown